rails/rails/guides/source/active_model_basics.md

 ### Model

-`Model` add the ability to class work with Action Pack out of box.
+`Model` add the ability to a class work with Action Pack out of box.

 ```ruby
 class EmailContact